Defense Community Infrastructure Program (DCIP) - FY 2025

 Funding Notes:

-An unspecified amount of funding is available to support awards expected to range from $250,000 to $20 million through this program.
+A total of $90 million is available to support awards ranging from $250,000 to $20 million through this program.

 All award agreements must be issued and countersigned prior to September 24, 2025, to ensure the appropriated funds are obligated no later than September 30, 2025.